-If you’re thinking about trying essential oils for acne, you might have a few questions, like, do they really work?
+If you’re thinking about trying essential oils skin care for acne, you might have a few questions, like, do they really work?
 Is there any hard science behind essential oils for acne?
 Can these oils make acne worse?

 1. Is there any scientific proof that essential oils really work?